-Payscale.com (2021) aggregates self-reported wage data to determine average pay for crime analysts.
-The average pay for crime analysts, based on 96 self-reported salaries, is $46,787 per year.
-The percentiles, according to Payscale, are:
+PayScale.com (2022) aggregates self-reported wage data to determine average pay for crime analysts.
+The average pay for crime analysts, based on 132 self-reported salaries, is $46,8080 per year.
+The percentiles, according to PayScale, are:

-Crime analysts must be detail-oriented, curious, and able to work well under pressure.
+Crime analysts must be detail-oriented, curious, and work well under pressure.
 They have to be able to make connections and see patterns in what may otherwise look like a sea of information.
 Top traits that employers look for in crime analysts include:

 Crime analysts review police reports daily to identify patterns as they develop.
-They need to be able to recall data easily and determine links between crimes that may be days and miles apart.
-Patterns are quickly reported to police officers in order to help them maintain public safety.
-While some patterns may be in the type of crime, such as a type of business being robbed, they can also be in hot spots where all crime is increasing.
+They need to recall data easily and determine links between crimes that may be days and miles apart.
+Patterns are quickly reported to police officers to help them maintain public safety.
+While some patterns may be in the type of crime, such as a type of business being robbed, they can also be in hot spots where all crime increases.

 Crime analysts are typical members of law enforcement teams and are required to communicate clearly and accurately.
-Patterns discovered through analysis are communicated to police officers, supervisors, and detectives in person, over the phone, or via email.
-Sometimes, crime analysts must write detailed reports outlining their findings for presentation to elected officials or for publishing in public reports.
+Patterns discovered through analysis are communicated to police officers, supervisors, and detectives in person, by phone, or by email.
+Sometimes, crime analysts must write detailed reports outlining their findings to present to elected officials or publish in public statements.

-Not only do crime analysts need to look at the data they are presented with daily, but they must also relate that data to historical data to determine patterns.
-Crime analysts must be able to research quickly and effectively and synthesize large amounts of data in a short period of time.
+Crime analysts need to look at the data they are presented with daily, but they must also relate that data to historical data to determine patterns.
+Crime analysts must be able to research quickly and effectively and synthesize large amounts of data in a short period.

-Many times crime analysts must work under strict time constraints with large amounts of data.
-They must be efficient at prioritizing their work and staying on task to complete analyses and reports in a timely manner.
+Crime analysts often must work under strict time constraints with large amounts of data.
+Therefore, they must be efficient at prioritizing their work and staying on task to complete analyses and reports promptly.